Name of the programme: Mathematical Sciences

 Enrolment on the basis of the Criteria for Transferring between Study Programmes is also open to students of a related study programme abroad who have been, in the process of recognition of their studies abroad, legally granted the right to continue their educational training in the study programme of Mathematical Sciences.

 In the case of limited enrolment, applicants shall be selected on the basis of the average grade obtained during the study programme they are transferring from.

-In the 1st year, students complete two courses within the cluster of in-depth mathematical contents which they select on consultation with their supervisor.
+In the 1st year, students complete two courses within the cluster of in-depth mathematical contents which they select in consultation with their supervisor.

 The two courses above provide the basis for individual research work (2nd and 3rd year) on which students are to report to their supervisor.
-Individual research work is presented at (department’s) seminars attended by students, teachers and other interested persons.
-The contents of the seminars (two each year) relate to the above mentioned courses from the cluster in-depth mathematical contents.
-Individual research work shall be completed by the preparation of the Doctoral dissertation presenting an authentic contribution to science.
+Individual research work is presented at department seminars attended by students, teachers and other interested persons.
+The contents of the seminars (two each year) relate to the above-mentioned courses from the cluster in-depth mathematical contents.
+Individual research work is completed through the preparation of the Doctoral dissertation, presenting an authentic contribution to science.

-Prior to the thesis defence (viva voce), their research must be published (or accepted for publication) in international journals in the field of mathematics, in at least two articles in journals from the SCI list.
+Prior to the thesis defence (viva voce), the student's research must be published (or accepted for publication) in international journals in the field of mathematics, in at least two articles in journals from the SCI list.
 Detailed criteria are established by the Department of Mathematics of UP FAMNIT.